Summary

 Vera: Yes.

 Rick: A question came in from Dan in London.
-He asks, do you have any advice for bringing children up in a spiritual and heart-based way?
+He asks, Do you have any advice for bringing children up in a spiritual and heart-based way?
 You seem eminently qualified to answer this.

 Vera: Yeah, beautiful question.
-I’m so fond of children, I have four.
+I’m so fond of children.
+I have four.

 Rick: How old are your children?

-Vera: Six, seven, fourteen and fifteen years old.
+Vera: Six, seven, fourteen, and fifteen years old.

 Vera: I’m 40 years old.

-Rick: 40, okay.
+Rick: Forty, okay.

 Rick: Yeah, I was going to say that.
 That’s very important.